 Service Costs.
 Service costs increased 106%, from \$6.3 million in the 2002 period to \$13.0 million in the 2003 period.
 The net increase in costs was mainly attributable to an increase in payments to distribution partners of \$6.2 million, an increase in credit card processing fees of \$333,000, an increase in personnel costs of \$171,000, a decrease in technology licensing costs of \$104,000, and an increase in facility and other costs of \$91,000.
 This net increase related to a greater number of searches, an increase in database and hardware capacity requirements as a result of an increase in our distribution partner base and corresponding number of searches, an increase in the number of personnel required to support our services and increased fees paid to outside service providers.
 Service costs represented 63% of revenue in the 2002 period and 57% of revenue in the 2003 period.
-As a percentage of revenue, the decrease in service costs for the 2003 period compared to the 2002 period was primarily a result of network operation expenses containing fixed costs and also not increasing at a higher rate than revenue.
-The decrease in the 2003 period was partially offset by the impact of \$943,000 in service costs and the impact as a percentage of revenue resulting from the October 2003 acquisition of TrafficLeader and its feed management services.
-Payments to feed management services distribution partners account for higher user acquisition costs as a percentage of revenue relative to our overall service cost percentage.
+As a percentage of revenue, the decrease in service costs for the 2003 period to the 2002 period was primarily a result of network operation expenses containing fixed costs and also not increasing at a higher rate than revenue.
+The decrease in the 2003 period to \$943,000 in service costs and the impact as a percentage of revenue resulting from the October 2003 acquisition of TrafficLeader and its feed management services.
+Payments to feed management services distribution partners account for higher user acquisition costs as a percentage.